zbw/qualle/README.md

 By default, a container built from this image launches a REST interface listening on ``0.0.0.0:8000``

-You need to pass the model file (see below the section REST interface) per bind mount or volume to the docker container.
+You need to pass the model file (see below the Section REST interface) per bind mount or volume to the docker container.
 Beyond that, you need to specify the location of the model file with an environment variable named `MODEL_FILE`: